 The deployment element specifies that the portlet is to be available to the Public group.
 This means that all users will be able to search for this portlet and add it to their pages.
+Use all CAPS for PUBLIC.

 Since the Welcome portlet does not need its own initializer class, the portal Web application's default portlet initializer (JspPortletInitializer) is specified.
 This class requires a parameter called display-page.
 The initializer places the value of this parameter in the PortletContext object so that it can be used by the portlet's action class.
-The value of the parameter is the name of the Welcome portlet's JSP page, called Welcome.isp.
+The value of the parameter is the name of the Welcome portlet's JSP page, called Welcome.jsp.